-Amanda is currently completing her Master’s Degree in Public Policy (MPP) at the University of California, Irvine where she serves as the President of the Public Policy Student Association and as a liaison for the Master’s of Public Policy Alumni Association.
+Amanda recently completed her Master’s Degree in Public Policy (MPP) at the University of California, Irvine where she serves as the President of the Public Policy Student Association and as a liaison for the Master’s of Public Policy Alumni Association.
 Most recently, she completed a research project exploring the passage of the Trafficking Victims Protection Act of 2000, and its impact on news media portrayals of human trafficking in the United States.

 Favorite Disaster Movie: Twister